-To exemplify how VDMs can be tools to explore new hypotheses related to UCEs we applied the models at two field sites, that were chosen due to being extensively studied and the models used here have already been run at these sites and previously benchmarked against field data (see Xu et al., 2016; Medlyn et al., 2016; Medvigy et al., 2019 for model-data validation).
-The purpose of this paper was not to do a large multi-site comparison, but rather just select a few for hypothesis testing.
-In addition, the two sites span a range of vegetation types and are in warm, seasonally dry climates that are more likely to experience droughts in the future (Allen et al., 2017).
-The first is a mature Eucalyptus (E. tereticornis) warm temperate-subtropical transitional forest that is the site of the Eucalyptus Free Air CO2 enrichment (EucFACE) experiment in Western Sydney, Australia (Medlyn et al., 2016; Ellsworth et al., 2017; Jiang et al., 2020), with a canopy coverage of 95% (830 trees ha-1).
-The EucFACE site has a mean annual temperature of 17.3°C, receives an annual rainfall of 800 mm (Ellsworth et al., 2017), with total plant available soil water of 300 mm.
-The evergreen eucalypt trees are on average 22 m tall with a DBH of 21 cm and a stand-level LAI of 1.7 m2 m-2.
+We applied LPJ-GUESS and ED2 at two extensively studied field sites.
+The first is a mature Eucalyptus (E. tereticornis) warm temperate-subtropical transitional forest that is the site of the Eucalyptus Free Air CO2 enrichment (EucFACE) experiment in Western Sydney, Australia (Medlyn et al., 2016; Ellsworth et al., 2017; Jiang et al., 2020), with a canopy coverage of 95% (830 trees per ha).
+The EucFACE site has a mean annual temperature of 17.3°C and receives an annual rainfall of 800 mm (Ellsworth et al., 2017).
+The evergreen eucalypt trees are on average 22 m tall with a DBH of 21 cm and a stand-level LAI of 1.5.
 The second site is a seasonally dry tropical forest in the Parque Nacional Palo Verde in Costa Rica (Powers et al., 2009).
-This site has nutrient rich soils (Powers and Peréz-Aviles, 2013), stand basal area is 29.2 (± 8.1) m2 ha, stem density of 64 (± 12) trees ha-1, and a mean annual temperature of 25.1°C, and mean annual rainfall of 1440 mm, with a 5-month dry season.
-Multiple leaf phenological strategies co-occur, including evergreens, brevi-deciduous tree species, as well as deciduous species that drop their leaves during the dry season, leading to a strong seasonality in LAI ranging from 3 to 4.5, but can get as low as 1.2 m2 m-2 (Kalacska et al., 2005).
+This site has nutrient rich soils (Powers and Peréz-Aviles, 2013), a mean annual temperature of 25.1°C, and mean annual rainfall of 1440 mm, with a 5-month dry season.
+Multiple leaf phenological strategies co-occur, including evergreens, brevi-deciduous tree species, as well as deciduous species that drop their leaves during the dry season.
 We performed a 100-year "baseline" simulation for each model at each site driven by constant, near ambient, atmospheric CO2 (400 ppm) and recycled historical site-specific climate data (1992-2011 for EucFACE and 1970-2012 for Palo Verde; Sheffield et al., (2006)), absent of drought treatments.
-A detailed description of the meteorological data and initial conditions used to drive the models is in the Supplementary Text A. The two models were previously tuned for each site (Xu et al., 2016; Medlyn et al., 2016), and no additional site-level parameter tuning was conducted here due to evaluating responses from hypothetical UCEs.
+A detailed description of the meteorological data and initial conditions used to drive the models is in the Supplementary Text A. No site-level parameter tuning was conducted with the models.
 To describe the ecosystem impact of UCEs, we simulated 10 years of pre-drought conditions (continuing from the baseline simulation), followed by drought treatments that differed in intensity and duration, followed by a 100-year post-drought recovery period.
 To explore the effects of drought intensity, we conducted 20 different artificial drought intensity simulations, in which precipitation during the whole year is reduced by 5% to 100% of its original amount, in increments of 5%.
 To explore the effects of drought duration, the 20 different drought intensities are maintained over 1, 2 and 4 years (Table S1).
 We examined model responses of aboveground biomass, leaf area index (LAI), stem density (number ha-1), plant available soil water (mm), plant C storage (kg C m-2), change in stem mortality rate (yr-1), and PFT composition.
 To explore how temperature, eCO2 concentration, and UCE droughts influence forest C dynamics individually and in combination, we implemented the following five experimental scenarios, some realistic and others hypothetical, for each model (Table S1): increased temperature only (+2K over ambient), eCO2 only (600 ppm and 800 ppm), and both increased temperature and eCO2 (+2K 600 ppm; +2K 800 ppm).
 Temperature and eCO2 manipulations were applied as step increases over the baseline conditions, and are artificial scenarios, as opposed to model-generated climate projections.